-This information is applicable for small, unintentional ingestions only.
-If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
+This information applies to children who have unintentionally swallowed a small amount.
+If the child swallowed more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount swallowed, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
 The call is free and confidential.

-Toxicity Level: Minimally toxic
+- Toxicity Level: Minimally toxic

-What It Is: Crayons are used for drawing and coloring.
+- What It Is: Crayons are used for drawing and coloring.
 They contain waxes and color pigments.

-Possible Symptoms of Overdose/Poisoning: Loose stool.
+- Possible Symptoms of Overdose/Poisoning: Loose stool.
 Beware, a piece of crayon can be a choking hazard.

-You should be concerned if your child experiences these symptoms: vomiting, persistent/continued diarrhea, choking.
+NOTE: You should be concerned if your child experiences these symptoms: vomiting, persistent/continued diarrhea, choking.
 Call your local Poison Center right away at 1-800-222-1222.

-What You Should Do: If your child is not having any symptoms, give a few sips of water and observe for the symptoms described above.
+- What You Should Do: If your child is not having any symptoms, give a few sips of water and observe for the symptoms described above.
 If your child is having any symptoms, call 1-800-222-1222.

-If your child has gotten this substance in their eyes, please view our Eye Exposure information.
+NOTE: If your child has gotten this substance in their eyes, please view our Eye Exposure information.